 [IMPORTANT: The abstract, method, and results sections were all written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the actual data collection.
 No pre-registration or data collection has actually taken place yet.]

 Why are people willing to pay more for items previously owned by famous people?
-One possible explanation, the contagion effect, is the idea that people believe the objects contain “remnants” of their previous owners.
-The contagion effect and its relevance to celebrity-owned objects was thoroughly examined in Newman et al. (2011).
+One possible explanation, first examined by Newman et al. (2011), is the contagion effect, the idea that people believe the objects contain “remnants” of their previous owners.
 In a Registered Report with a US online Prolific sample (N = 1200), we conducted a replication and extension of Experiments 1 and 2 from Newman et al. (2011).

-[The following findings are concluded from simulated random noise and will be updated after data collection.]
+[The following section will be updated after data collection.]

-We [found/failed to find] empirical support for an interaction effect between fame and valence on contagion (effects + confidence intervals), and an interaction effect between contagion and valence on valuation (effects + confidence intervals).
-Thus, our results [provide/do not provide] support for the effects of contagion on celebrity item valuation.
-Extending the replication with measures of proximity, we [found/failed to find] evidence that the contagion effect persists without the need for physical contact (effects + confidence intervals), and [found/failed to find] evidence that participants prefer temporally distant objects over temporally close ones (effects + confidence intervals).
 Materials, data, and code are available on: https://osf.io/3kmr9/ .

 Keywords: contagion effect; judgment and decision making; registered report; replication; proximity effect; consumer behavior; marketing